BoHu90/DRLMF/README.md

 [Live-vqc](https://live.ece.utexas.edu/research/LIVEVQC/index.html)

 ### Test the model
-You can download the trained model via [Google Drive](https://drive.google.com/drive/my-drive?dmr=1&ec=wgc-drive-globalnav-goto).
+You can download the trained model via [Baidu Drive](https://drive.google.com/drive/my-drive?dmr=1&ec=wgc-drive-globalnav-goto).

+The extracted VideoMAEv2 features are stored on Baidu Cloud.
 ### Training on VQA databases

 1. Extract frames from a video.